mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 [Code folding](https://www.jetbrains.com/help/mps/working-with-source-code.html#code_folding) mainly affects cells of type [EditorCell_Collection](http://127.0.0.1:63320/node?ref=1ed103c3-3aa6-49b7-9c21-6765ee11f224%2Fjava%3Ajetbrains.mps.nodeEditor.cells%28MPS.Editor%2F%29%2F%7EEditorCell_Collection).
 Call `collection.fold()` to fold the collection and `collection.unfold()` to unfold it.
 The position of the folded cells will stay the same in the folded state and will be recalculated when the collection is unfolded.
-When a cell is folded, it's in the collapsed state.
+When a cell is folded, it's in a collapsed state.
 To get the folded collection for a child cell, call `CellTraversalUtil.getFoldedParent`, to check if it's folded, call
 `CellTraversalUtil.isCellUnderFoldedCollection`.

 ### CellLayout

 The [celllayout language](https://jetbrains.github.io/MPS-extensions/extensions/editor/celllayout/) in {{ mps_extensions() }} has its own layout engine and replaces the MPS layout engine when styles of the languages are used.
 If you want to understand the first language, it's recommended to study the [MPS implementations](https://github.com/JetBrains/MPS/tree/master/editor/editor-runtime/source/jetbrains/mps/nodeEditor/cellLayout) of the different layouts first.
 The different layouts are described in the [MPS documentation](https://www.jetbrains.com/help/mps/editor.html#celllayouts).
-What are the advantages of the celllayout language with respect to the MPS layouts?
+What are the advantages of the cell layout language concerning the MPS layouts?

-Layouting happens from the root to the leafs.
-That means, children are asked for their preferred/min/max size, but the parent sets the size and the child has to fit itself into that size.
+Layouting happens from the root to the leaves.
+That means, children are asked for their preferred/min/max size, but the parent sets the size and the child has to fit into that size.

 This gives more control over the resulting layout, such as:

-- Richtext (or any ident layout) can be wrapped to fit into the size of a table column.
-Indent layout always wrap at the right margin line.
+- Richtext (or any indent layout) can be wrapped to fit into the size of a table column.
+Indent layout always wraps at the right margin line.
 - making a horizontal line as wide as the cell above/below or as wide as the page
-- having additional cells on the right of a richtext without them being pushed over the right margin (the text wraps earlier).
+- having additional cells on the right of a rich text without them being pushed over the right margin (the text wraps earlier).
 - In a diagram, the content of a box can fit to the size of the box.
   This is especially useful if sub-diagrams exist in the box.
-Before this was possible only with some ugly hacks.
+In the past, this was only possible with some ugly hacks.

-A CSS like box model can be use for setting border sizes and margins on cells and respect them in the layout.
+A CSS-like box model can be used for setting border sizes and margins on cells and respecting them in the layout.
 MPS by default allows only borders of size 1.

 This framework is compatible with the existing layouts in MPS.
-That means, implementations for horizontal, vertical, vertical-grid and indent layouts exist, that support this new architecture.
+That means, implementations for horizontal, vertical, vertical-grid, and indent layouts exist, that support this new architecture.
 You don't need to change anything, and you can still use the MPS editor language.

 You can also have custom layouts based on the default MPS layout architecture.
-This framework can handle them in a parent cell (for example: margin comments) or in a child cell (e.g. math).
+This framework can handle them in a parent cell (for example margin comments) or in a child cell (e.g. math).

 {{ contribution_by('slisson') }}